usdot-jpo-ode/TDx/spec-content/README.md

 [RestrictionRoadEvent](/spec-content/objects/RestrictionRoadEvent.md) | Describes a section of roadway and the limitations of how that section can be used.
 [RoadEventCoreDetails](/spec-content/objects/RoadEventCoreDetails.md) | The core details of an event occurring on a roadway (i.e. a road event) that is shared by all types of road events.
 [RoadEventFeature](/spec-content/objects/RoadEventFeature.md) | The GeoJSON `Feature` container object for a WZDx road event.
-[WorkerPresence](/spec-content/objects/WorkerPresence.md) | Information about the presence of workers in the road event area.

 ### Object Diagrams
 The object diagrams below depict the relationship between the data objects for each WZDx feed.